-Sec.
+SEC.
 35.300.002.
 ENFORCEMENT.
-The Fire Code portion of the California Building Standards Code, except for Articles 77 and 78, shall be enforced by the Department of Planning and Land Use and shall be operated under the supervision of the County Chief Fire Inspector, also known as County Fire Marshal.
+The Fire Code portion of the California Building Standards Code, except for Articles 77 and 78, shall be enforced as follows:

+- a.
+In the unincorporated areas outside of a fire protection district this Code shall be enforced by the Department of Planning and Land Use. - b.
+In a fire protection district, the district's ordinances as ratified by the County of San Diego and shown in the Consolidated Fire Code shall be enforced by any person designated by the Chief.

 The Sheriff of San Diego County shall enforce articles 77 and 78 and references in said Articles 77 and 78 to Chief shall mean the Sheriff of San Diego County.

-Sec.
+SEC.
 35.300.003.
 DEFINITIONS.
 Whenever the word "jurisdiction" is used in the Fire Code portion of the California Building Standards Code, it shall mean all unincorporated territory, which is not within any independent special district that provides fire protection services.

 - 1. Whenever the term "Response Time" is used in the Fire Code portion of the California Building Standards Code, it shall mean the time the original incident alarm was received by dispatch to when the first fire unit arrives on scene. - 2.
-Whenever the terms "This Code" and "Uniform Fire Code" are used they shall mean the 2001 California Fire Code as modified by the County amendments.
+Whenever the terms "This Code" and "Uniform Fire Code" are used they shall mean the 2001 California Fire Code as modified by the deletions, revisions and additions set forth in the amendments. - 3.
+Whenever the term "Fire District" is used it shall also mean Water District providing fire protection.

-Sec.
+SEC.
 35.300.004.
-DELETIONS, REVISIONS, ADDITIONS AND NUMERICAL EXPLANATION.
+DELETIONS, REVISIONS, ADDITIONS AND NUMERICAL

+EXPLANATION.
 The following deletions, revisions and additions are hereby made to the Fire Code portion of the California Building Standards Code.
-To provide ready reference to such changes, the digits following the first three digits of the section numbers in this Chapter refer to the affected section of the Fire Code portion of the California Building Standards Code: e.g., Section 35.30103.1.4 refers to revisions of Section 103.1.4 of the Fire Code portion of the California Building Standards Code.
+To provide ready reference to such changes, the digits following the first three digits of the section numbers in this Chapter refer to the affected section of the Fire Code portion of the California Building

-Sec.
+Standards Code: e.g., Section 35.30103.1.4 refers to revisions of Section 103.1.4 of the Fire Code portion of the California Building Standards Code.

+SEC.
 35.30103.1.4.
 Section 103.1.4.
-BOARD OF APPEALS, of the Fire Code portion of the California Building Standards Code, is hereby revised to read as follows:
+APPEALS of the Fire Code portion of the California Building Standards Code, is hereby revised to read as follows: